overflocat/Object-Detection-and-Image-Processing-for-Visual-Content-Creation/index.md

 The stabilizer works by majority voting.
 For the example at the top, even the first pixel is true on frame 0, its adjacent frames do not have supporting results.
 Therefore in the stabilized result, the true pixel will be ignored.
 For the example at the bottom, the first pixel is true on frame 0, and its adjacent frames do have this corresponding true pixel.
 Therefore in the final result, the first pixel is also true.

 The stabilizer is not suitable for fast changing videos, so it could be disabled in the program for handling that case.
-In most of the cases it could improve the results of the video, and further results are included in the next section.
+In most of the cases it could improve the results of the video, especially when applying on the case illustrated above.

 # Results